Matt Gaetz sues ethics committee to block ‘defamatory’ report

 The committee did not immediately return The Independent’s request for comment.

+Once the report was published without any action from the courts, Gaetz’s attorneys said their request for a restraining order was moot, and that Gaetz has “now suffered irreversible and irreparable harm.”

-Last month, Republican House Speaker Mike Johnson argued that the committee no longer has jurisdiction over the now-former congressman — who abruptly resigned from Congress when Donald Trump nominated him for US attorney general, a nod that Gaetz later abandoned after scrutiny into allegations against him.
+Last month, Republican House Speaker Mike Johnson argued that the committee no longer has jurisdiction over the now-former congressman — who abruptly resigned from Congress after Trump nominated him for U.S. attorney general, a nod that Gaetz later abandoned after scrutiny into allegations against him.

 There is precedent for releasing such a report after a lawmaker leaves office.
 In 1987, former congressman Bill Boner was the subject of an ethics report two months after leaving office.
 The committee also released a report into former congressman Buz Lukens the same day he left office in 1990.